We are delighted to welcome Students & Teachers as regular visitors to myadoptedsoldier.com.

 Our site has been archived by the National Library, and has been highlighted as an example project in the development of Empathy in education.
 Ref: “The Council of Europe Intergovernmental Project : Educating for Diversity and Democracy: teaching history in contemporary Europe”

-For all the latest information on the project and for individual insights into the process of researching and archiving – please visit our Blog.
-We are lucky to have teachers, educators, students and historians blogging on the site, and you will find many interesting stories and perspectives on a wide range of subjects including – World War 1, The Irish War of Independence, traveling to historical sites, digital content creation and many more…
+For all the latest information on the project – please visit our Blog.
+We are lucky to have teachers, educators, students and historians blogging on the site, and you will find many interesting stories and perspectives on a wide range of subjects.
+If you would like to contribute, we would love to hear from you.